AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/fa-shortcut-keys.md

 ---
 description: Learn about keyboard interactions, shortcut keys and point-and-click behaviors available in Analysis Workspace.
 keywords: Analysis Workspace
-feature: How to use Workspace hotkeys
+feature: Workspace Basics
-title: Hotkeys (Shortcuts)
+title: How to use Workspace hotkeys
 exl-id: de99a92b-701c-4cdc-a0c2-a70972a19499
 ---
 # Hotkeys (Shortcuts)